Regret analysis of the Piyavskii-Shubert algorithm for global Lipschitz optimization: Introduction

-We extend a classical algorithm originally designed by \citet{Piy-72-AbsoluteExtremum} and \citet{shubert1972sequential} for the one-dimensional deterministic setting with no perturbations.
-We call it \emph{the \piya{}} in the sequel.
-The principle is simple: at each round $k$, the query point $x_k$ is chosen as an approximate maximizer of a proxy function $\fh_{k-1}$ that provably satisfies $\fh_{k-1}(\xs) \ge f(\xs)$.
-In the case of globally $L$-Lipschitz optimization without perturbations, the proxy at round $k$ is the piecewise-conic function
+\paragraph*{The \piya{}.} Several algorithms were designed for these settings in the past (see related works in Section~\ref{s:relatedworks}).
+In this paper, we focus on arguably one of the most natural ones, first appearing in the one-dimensional works of Piyavskii \cite{Piy-72-AbsoluteExtremum} and Shubert \cite{shubert1972sequential}.
+The principle is simple: at each round $k$, the query point $\bx_k$ is chosen as a (possibly approximate) maximizer of the piecewise-conic proxy function